serinryu/secondbrain/docs/Web/CSR-SSR-SSG.md

 ### 2-4.
 JAMstack

 A JAMstack application that uses static site generation (SSG) often combines a headless CMS for content management and a CDN for content delivery.
-(SSG + CMS + CDN)
+(SSG + headless CMS + CDN)

+The Jamstack architecture is based on the three components that make up the “JAM” in its name — client-side JavaScript, reusable APIs, and Markups pre-rendered at build time.
+Instead of using traditional content management systems (CMSes) or website builders, Jamstack brings its three core components together to provide a holistic website development solution that is more robust and powerful than other conventional approaches.

 JAMstack applications are static, with APIs used for any backend functionality.
-A website is delivered statically, such as serving HTML from static hosting or CDN (content delivery network), but providing dynamic content and an interactive experience through JavaScript.
+A website is delivered statically, such as serving HTML from static hosting or CDN (content delivery network), but providing dynamic content and an interactive experience through JavaScript. **With that siade, the main idea behind using Jamstack is shifting the workload from servers to clients!**

+- The “J” of Jamstack can be any form of JavaScript, from pure JavaScript to even front-end languages such as React.js.
+But the role that it plays in Jamstack is that it handles responses and requests from your front-end code on the client side.
+This, in turn, allows you to build fast, scalable applications with excellent performance and user experience to match.

+- Next up is the “A” of Jamstack, API, or an application programming interface.
+APIs are a set of rules that allow the software to communicate with one another.
+You can integrate other applications with your website through APIs to provide uniquely enriching digital experiences for your customers.

+- Lastly, the “M” in Jamstack refers to the HTML Markup, which is pre-rendered.
+This essentially means that the code is prebuilt and ready for consumption, but it’s up to JavaScript (or other APIs) if they want to access it or not.
+This is different from the traditional style of front-end coding, which is still commonly used in many web applications.

+The core components of Jamstack turn it into a formidable web development technology.
+To summarise, by implementing Jamstack architecture, you can expect benefits such as pre-rendering of pages, supercharging with JavaScript, seamless integration with other platforms, fast and secure performance, and smooth scalability.

 ![https://www.partech.nl/publication-image/%7B5B10137E-B906-4AC5-B266-F64BC6530701%7D](https://www.partech.nl/publication-image/%7B5B10137E-B906-4AC5-B266-F64BC6530701%7D)
 ![https://images.contentful.com/fo9twyrwpveg/7Gi0UfqwrdPCCENrCXIfHU/cfa689da2b9b7c2b6a5b3008135437bf/Jamstack_Workflow_Hero.png](https://images.contentful.com/fo9twyrwpveg/7Gi0UfqwrdPCCENrCXIfHU/cfa689da2b9b7c2b6a5b3008135437bf/Jamstack_Workflow_Hero.png)